 "But," Anakin protested, "aren't we supposed to listen to the Force, and know what it right to do from that?
 And if we're still doing what we know is best for people, how can that be wrong?"

-“A good question,” she said, in a way that made Anakin know she wasn’t going to answer it, though.
-“And one that is debated within our Order, by the way, to this day.
+"A good question," she said, in a way that made clear to Anakin she wasn't going to answer it, though.
+"And one that is debated within our Order, by the way, to this day.
 It is also one that I understand Master Qui-Gon Jinn, whom I believe has shown interest in taking you as a Padawan, happens to have very strong opinions about, and I am sure you will learn a lot from him about it.
 Indeed, I am not sure he would be pleased with me if I affected you too much with my own opinions.
 In any case, I must return to my point.
-That being that people who live lives where they are made miserable, or even threatened, by higher powers they can do nothing about, and kept in a state of relative ignorance about the universe outside their own immediate surroundings, which the Dugs also often are, will often suffer from paranoia, and that there had never been anyone they can trust makes it hard for them to trust a newcomer.
+That being that people who live lives where they are made miserable, or even threatened, by higher powers they can do nothing about, and kept in a state of relative ignorance about the universe outside their own immediate surroundings, which the Dugs also often are, will often suffer from paranoia.
+That there had never been anyone they can trust makes it hard for them to trust a newcomer.
 So it was hard for them to trust Master Sigmet.

 "How?" asked Anakin.
 "Surely he could've stopped them.
 How many Dugs would it have taken?"

-“I’m afraid it all failed; in the end, we were lucky to get them to release him after half a year.
-He dealt as best he could with the captivity, but they had kept him underground and very isolated, and with few enough living things around that the Force was not very strong, and though Jedi will withstand blows that would break the common man, even they cannot come out of that kind of ordeal unaffected.
+"I'm afraid it all failed.
+In the end, we were lucky to get them to release him after half a year.
+He dealt as best he could with the captivity, but they had kept him underground and very isolated, and with few enough living things around that the Force was not very strong.
+Jedi will withstand blows that would break the common man, but even they cannot come out of that kind of ordeal unaffected.
 When he returned, it was a few months before he was deemed fit to go out again.
 During that time Shmi continued to seek him out.
 I encouraged it at the time.
 I thought it good for her to have that experience, and really learn to emphasize with someone who had been hurt.
 The two of them ultimately remained friends, too, until he was killed in the first Sith attack, the one that happened while she was in captivity.

 I didn't realize it had caused a problem, either, for six whole years.
 Until then, whatever attachment Shmi felt to Master Sigmet had never affected her behavior in any way.
 I suppose he wanted to see to it that it did not, and did so.
 But then when she was fifteen we were sent to Malastare.
 At that time, it was the Gran who were having a dispute among themselves.
 But we still met plenty of Dugs, most of whom were servants of the people we were meeting with.

 And I am sorry to say that during that first visit we paid to the planet, my Padawan behaved very badly to them.
-Those they served were not kind to them, barking their commands, treating badly those whose work or even whose speed they found fault with, often forcing them to work extra hours without extra pay or even denying them regular pay on very unreasonable grounds.
+Those they served were not kind to them, barking their commands, treating badly those whose work or even whose speed they found fault with, often forcing them to work extra hours without extra pay, or even denying them regular pay on very unreasonable grounds.
 I pointed all this out to Shmi, specifically telling her to treat them with compassion, as it was bad enough we could do nothing else for them.
 But unless I had literally just given her the reminder, she inevitably spoke to them with the same rudeness as their masters.
-I suppose I should consider it fortunate from a practical standpoint that this did not seem to influence the Gran’s opinion of her any, but even so I was thoroughly ashamed.”
+I suppose I should consider it fortunate from a practical standpoint that this did not seem to influence the Gran's opinion of her any, but even so, I was thoroughly ashamed."

 There were a lot of questions Anakin wanted to ask, such as did the Gran not like it if Master Nu herself was nicer to the Dugs, and were they *all* behaving that badly to their servants?
 But since the story was supposed to be about his mother, and he didn't like her being spoken of badly by her former Master, he asked, "Did she think any of them might have actually been involved in Master Sigmet's imprisonment?"

-“That ought not to even matter,” said Master Nu sharply.
-“And I told her that.
+"That ought not to even matter," said Master Nu sharply.
+"And I told her that.
 Although as far as we could tell, none of them were, and it seemed unlikely also because these were Dugs that had lived among the Gran all their lives, while the Dugs Master Sigmet had negotiated with all lived on the other side of the planet.
-I told her that too.
-Surely you see, Initiate, that she was behaving in the absolute worst way, not only letting her attachment to her friend get the better of her, but taking her anger out at certain members of a race on other, innocent, members of that race.”
+I told her that, too.
+Surely you see, Initiate, that she was behaving in the absolute worst way, not only letting her attachment to her friend get the better of her, but taking her anger out at certain members of a race on other, innocent, members of that race."

 It did sound like a very bad thing for her to have done.
-It made him think, too, of what he had read about her doing while escaping captivity, though he still felt that was very different; she had been horrifically tortured herself, after all.
-Still, he could see where this story was going, and he didn’t like it at all.
+It made him think, too, of what he had read about her doing while escaping captivity.
+Though he still felt that was very different.
+She had been horrifically tortured herself, after all.
+Still, he could see where this story was going, and he didn't like it at all.

 And even though he didn't say anything, Master Nu could still tell.
 "I know this is hard for you to hear about," she said, more gently.
 "But it is a lesson any good Jedi must learn, sooner or later.

-About a year later we were sent back to Malastare to continue on negotiations; there had been a snag in what we had worked out the first time.
+About a year later we were sent back to Malastare to continue on negotiations.
+There had been a snag in what we had worked out the first time.
 By then my greatest worry was that Shmi would be rude to the Gran instead of the Dugs, but she was mature enough not to engage in that kind of fallacy.
 The ones she instead offended were a handful of the worst of them who were upset by her kindness to their servants.
 She even stayed up two nights in a row with a Dug who suffered an injury while we were there.
 I was proud to be her Master then, Initiate.

 And she went back there twice more by herself after she was knighted, before her capture by the Sith, and made levels of progress made by no other Jedi.
 After she was sent to Dantooine, we had high-level Dugs and even the Gran asking where she was, and expressing great concern when we told them she had been captured and tortured and would take years to recover-that was all we were able to tell them, of course."